tranngocminhhieu/metabase-query-api/README.md

 3. JSON results have the same column sort order as the browser.
 4. Automatically check if Metabase session is available.
 5. Allow retry if an error occurs due to server slowdown.
-6. Allows entering multiple param values in bulk, suitable for retrieving data for large number of ids, using `asyncio` technique.
+6. Allows entering multiple param values in bulk, suitable for retrieving data for a large number of ids, using `asyncio` technique.

 ## Cons
 1. Unsaved question URLs are not supported yet.
-2. Bulk param values with `asyncio` only supports SQL query questions.
+2. Bulk param values with `asyncio` only support SQL query questions.

 ## Installation
 ```commandline